 Finally, in respect of permitting direct access by US persons to non-US exchanges, the CFTC may recognise an exchange as a 'Foreign Board of Trade' under Part 48 of the CFTC Regulations.
-As part of its recognition, the non-US exchange will need to demonstrate that its regulatory authorities 'provide comprehensive supervision and regulation...that is comparable to the comprehensive supervision and regulation provided by the [CFTC]...That is, the regulatory authorities support and enforce regulatory objectives in the oversight of the foreign board of trade...that are substantially equivalent to the regulatory objectives supported and enforced by the [CFTC]...31.
+As part of its recognition, the non-US exchange will need to demonstrate that its regulatory authorities 'provide comprehensive supervision and regulation...that is comparable to the comprehensive supervision and regulation...that is comparable to the comprehensive supervision and regulatory authorities support and enforce regulatory objectives in the oversight of the foreign board of trade...that are substantially equivalent to the regulatory objectives supported and enforced by the [CFTC]...31.
 Once recognised as a Foreign Board of Trade, the CFTC will defer to the supervision and enforcement of the exchange's home regulator.